 Then the concept of sustainability emerged.
 Sustainability has been defined as “meeting our own needs without compromising the ability of future generations to meet their own needs”.
 In addition to natural resources, we also need social and economic resources.
 Sustainability is not just environmentalism.
 Embedded in most definitions of sustainability we also find concerns for social equity and economic development.”

 So, can fashion be sustainable?

 In order to cope with many environmental problems, fashion sustainability has become very important today.
-The sustainable fashion concept includes eco-fashion, recycled fashion or green fashion terms.
-At a time when respect and care for nature is greatly lost, everything we consume must be obtained through recyclable and sustainable means, including the clothes we wear.
+The sustainable fashion concept includes eco-fashion, recycled fashion, or green fashion terms.
+At a time when respect and care for nature are greatly lost, everything we consume must be obtained through recyclable and sustainable means, including the clothes we wear.